valencik/mastersAPSC/documents/thesis/thesis.md

 %- Motivation
 The ultimate goal of the analysis in this section and the [Text Mining](#text-mining) section is to enable a flexible recommender system that supports recommending different types of objects within the database.
-The work in the [Cosine Similarity](#cosine-similarity) section enabled finding papers that had similar nuclide selectors associated with them.
+The work in the [Similar Papers](#similar-papers) section enabled finding papers that had similar nuclide selectors associated with them.
 In this section we use association mining to produce lists of association rules that could be used in a future recommendation system.
 Additionally this analysis enables finding similar authors based on clustering attributes of their publication traits.
 An obvious use case of this feature is to find similar authors to those the user is currently inspecting or searching.